MTjody/ssr-playground/posts/github-actions-p2.md

 1. we specify that it's dependant on `Setup` job, this ensures that Setup must complete successfully before UnitTest starts.
 2. we need to checkout the code, retrieve the cahce and perform an install again.
 We tell yarn to install from the local cache by passing the `--prefer-offline` argument.
-3. If we were to omit the cache and install, the `yarn test` would likely trigger something like `jest`, which wouldn't exist in this Github actions runner, since each runner is a separate fresh instance.
+3. If we were to omit the cache and install, the `yarn test` would likely trigger something like `jest`, which wouldn't exist in this Github Actions runner, since each runner is a separate fresh instance.

 ```yml
 # .github/workflows/build.yml